Razakabdul-12/App/docs/articles/expensify-classic/expensify-card/Expensify-Card-Reconciliation.md

 A Domain Admin can set export accounts for individual cards via:
 **Settings > Domains > [Domain Name] > Company Cards > Edit Exports**.

-## How can I use Expensify's Continuous Reconciliation with Sage Intacct Smart Rules, and why are there issues?

-Due to the highly customizable nature of Sage Intacct Smart Rules, Continuous Reconciliation may encounter conflicts, especially when Expensify attempts to create vendor accounts during the reconciliation process.
-To resolve this, you can temporarily disable all Smart Rules in Sage Intacct, allow Expensify to create the necessary vendor accounts, and then re-enable the Smart Rules.
-However, if some Smart Rules are implemented via a Sage Intacct Package and cannot be easily disabled, you may need to manually adjust the rules after account creation.
-This process might need to be repeated if new employees submit reports in the future.
-Expensify creates vendor accounts to associate reports with the email addresses that submitted them, and the "vendor" field is included in the journal entries posted via Continuous Reconciliation.